-- Pesticide containers that have held concentrated product (i.e. requiring dilution before use) should be rinsed three times adding the washings to the final spray solution.
-The empty container can then be placed in household waste.
+- Empty concentrate containers - concentrate pesticide products (i.e. requiring dilution before use) should be rinsed three times adding the washings to the final spray solution.
+The empty container must then be placed in the normal household waste.

-- Check the label for any other advice on disposal of the product or empty container.
+- Always check the label for advice on disposal of the product or empty container.